Last updated 20th July, 2023

 545.6Mbps (RootMetrics) |

-Lebara mobile hasn’t talked about specific 5G speeds, but Vodafone claims to offer average 5G speeds of 150-200Mbps, topping out at around 1Gbps, and as Lebara uses the same infrastructure its speeds may well be similar.
+Lebara hasn’t talked about specific 5G speeds, but Vodafone claims to offer average 5G speeds of 150-200Mbps, topping out at over 1Gbps, and as Lebara uses the same infrastructure its speeds may well be similar.

-We also have some independent data on Vodafone’s speeds, which points to the network having an average 5G download speed of either 100.6Mbps or 143.6Mbps (according to Opensignal and Point Topic respectively) and a median 5G download speed of between 107.4Mbps and 159Mbps (based on data from RootMetrics, Point Topic and Ookla).
+We also have some independent data on Vodafone’s speeds, which points to the network having an average 5G download speed of 114.3Mbps (according to 2023 data from Opensignal) and a median 5G download speed of between 141.71Mbps and 158.3Mbps (based on 2023 data from Speedtest and RootMetrics).

-Vodafone’s top speed meanwhile might be around 545.6Mbps, based on 2020 data from RootMetrics.
+Vodafone’s top speed meanwhile might be around 545.6Mbps, based on older 2020 data from RootMetrics.

 Again, this is all for Vodafone rather than Lebara, but the two are likely to have similar results.